 You've probably seen your fair share of POV shot movies from the last two decades but there's actually a film from 1947 called The Lady in the Lake.
 It's a Film Noir in which we inhabit the perspective of the private eye — Raymond Chandler's go-to P.I., Phillip Marlowe.
 It's not the best Film Noir ever made but, as the trailer declares, it was a revolutionary technique all those years ago.

-After that, point of view shot movies (aka "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
-In 2008, Matt Reeves and Drew Goddard brought us the massive hit called Cloverfield that combined the point of view shot movie and the monster flick.
+After that, point of view shot movies like this (dubbed "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
+In 2008, Matt Reeves and Drew Goddard brought us the massive hit Cloverfield that combined the point of view shot movie and the monster flick.
+With a cellphone in everyone's pocket, the idea that events like these could be captured from a first person POV makes even the most unbelievable that much more "real."

 It was a creative take on the POV shot, but this time it lasted the whole film.
 What’s fun about Cloverfield is that it uses the camcorder to bring us into people’s point of view, but still manages to cheat every possible camera angle by framing them as POV shots.